chnmk/typelearner-legacy/README.md

-# typelearner
+# typelearner-legacy

+This is the legacy version of typelearner app.

-A Vue single page application for language learning.
+A Vue 3 single page application for language learning.

 Provides an interactive typing practice environment for random sentences fetched from [Tatoeba](https://tatoeba.org/).

 ![](/src/assets/preview.png?raw="true" "Preview")

-Please note that the main purpose of this project is webdev practice.
-I currently have no intent of turning it into a serious language learning tool.
+Please note that the only purpose of this project is personal webdev practice.

 Original project template generated with Vue CLI 5.0.8.

-The rewrite-vite-vuex-typescript branch is a (over-engineered) rewrite of this project using create-vue, vite, vuex, vue-router and typescript.
+The experimental-vite branch is a (over-engineered) rewrite of this project using create-vue, vite, vuex, vue-router and typescript.

-## TODO

-### Priority level 1

-* Vite implementation
-* Words per minute metric

-### Priority level 2

-* Keyboard click map
-* Mobile layout
-* Design improvements
-* Night theme

-### Priority level 3

-* English interface
-* Saving progress

 ## Project setup
 ```